photonia-io/photonia/README.md

 ## Set up Docker host

-The sitemap file will be stored outside the container.
+The sitemap file will be persisted outside the container.
 The following commands should be run in the directory where you plan to run the container before the first deployment:

 ```
 mkdir -p ./photonia-web/sitemap